tc39/proposal-atomics-wait-async/PROPOSAL.md

 1. Else,
    1. Add (_W_, _promise_) to the end of the list of waiters in _WL_.

-Spec note: The purpose of prioritizing sync waits is to avoid surprises in a corner case: Suppose an agent _A_ asyncWaits and then sync waits on the same location, and another agent _B_ performs a wakeup on that location with a count of 1.
-If waits are inserted strictly in order nothing will happen, because it's _A_'s asyncWait that will end, while _A_'s sync wait keeps _A_ sleeping; it is only when _A_ is woken again that the sync wait ends, _A_ runs to completion, and the promise for the asyncWait can be resolved.
+Spec note: The purpose of prioritizing sync waits is to avoid surprises in a corner case: Suppose an agent _A_ async-waits and then sync waits on the same location, and another agent _B_ performs a wakeup on that location with a count of 1.
+If waits are inserted strictly in order nothing will happen, because it's _A_'s async-wait that will end, while _A_'s sync wait keeps _A_ sleeping; it is only when _A_ is woken again that the sync wait ends, _A_ runs to completion, and the promise for the async-wait can be resolved.
 With the prioritization _A_ will run more quickly, which seems most reasonable.

 ### 24.4.1.7, RemoveWaiter( _WL_, _W_, _promise_ )